China's Realme aims to double smartphone shipments in 2020 to 50 million

 The brand grew shipments in India nearly four-fold between Q3 2018 and Q3 2019, according to data from research firm IDC.

-Will Wong, who tracks China's smartphone sector of IDC, attributes the Realme's success in India to its affiliation with Oppo, as both brands are known to give retail partners higher margins on device sales than competitors.
+Will Wong, who tracks China's smartphone sector of IDC, attributes the Realme's success in India to its affiliation with Oppo, which is known to give retail partners higher margins on device sales than competitors.

 He adds that while China is a new market for the brand, it will steadily become a priority as 70% of the market is still low-end to mid-range.